sasha-s/go-deadlock/Readme.md

 >If a goroutine holds a RWMutex for reading and another goroutine might call Lock, no goroutine should expect to be able to acquire a read lock until the initial read lock is released.
 In particular, this prohibits recursive read locking.
 This is to ensure that the lock eventually becomes available; a blocked Lock call excludes new readers from acquiring the lock.

-This code can deadlock &mdash; [run the example on playground](https://play.golang.org/p/AkL-W63nq5f):
+The following code will deadlock &mdash; [run the example on playground](https://play.golang.org/p/AkL-W63nq5f) or [try it online with go-deadlock on wandbox](https://wandbox.org/permlink/JwnL0GMySBju4SII):
 ```go
 package main